 - You’re too good for your job.
 You may be actually overqualified, but that will never make you “too good” for the job that you have.
 If so, leave… quit… go somewhere where you’re among peers.
 Of course you won’t.
 You’re too fearful to take that risk and you love the ego-boosting aspect of being overqualified and telling everyone about it.
 Instead, reflect on two things: 1) If you are over qualified what is keeping you from moving forward with a job/role that may challenge you more?, and 2) Why do you need for others to know (or think) that you’re overqualified?

 - Nothing is your fault.
-You deflect blame light a lightsaber deflects attacks.
+You deflect blame like a lightsaber deflects attacks.
 You avoid taking any responsibility in conflict and aren’t accountable for your actions.
 This keeps you from growing and maturing because without learning from mistakes you fail to gain insight on what to do next time.
 You will continue to repeat the same mistakes over and over.
 Instead, the next time you get defensive reflect on the details of the current situation and what you’re really afraid might happen.
 Will you look bad?
 Will this hurt your reputation?
 Chances are your fear is based on your filters, not the filters of others.
 Others appreciate and respect an accountable person.

 - No one else is as great as you.
 Sure, there are a few people you may find smarter (better, more attractive, or whatever) but you find something critical about almost everyone.
 Heck, you don’t even have to know them to find their obvious flaws.
 This glass ego of yours will only serve to inhibit your own growth and happiness.
 Instead, before you open your mouth and share your criticism, consider why you find this person (or thing) offensive.
 If it’s based on facts, consider the value in sharing the information.
 If it’s based on your subjective scrutiny, look to what it fills inside yourself.
 If you’re generally negative you might find positive people “annoying” or “dim witted” etc. Instead of looking for faults in others, try looking for ways to increase your own happiness and success in life.